joelaul/joelaul/README.md

 ## 💬 Don't be a stranger!

 👀🧪 I'm looking for full-time remote opportunities.
-My goal is to bring care and creativity to web projects at scale.
+My goal is to bring care and creativity to impactful projects at scale.

 🗣️🤖 If that sounds like a good fit for your team, let's [talk inside so the robots don't hear!](http://joelaul.dev)